How I increased the user engagement of Chegg's AI chat by 4.67%

-Chegg, a leading higher-education platform with millions of subscribers, revamped its Q&A product in 2023 to an AI-powered conversational learning experience.
-One key challenge was the low engagement in asking follow-up questions.
-As the sole UX designer, I introduced a feature that significantly improved user engagement.
+Chegg is a leading online higher education platform with millions of subscribers.
+In 2023, as it transformed its Q&A web app into an AI-powered chat experience, one key challenge was the low engagement in asking follow-up questions.
+As the sole UX designer, I introduced a feature that successfully increased user engagement by 4.67%.

 My role